fathyb/parcel-plugin-closure/README.md

 ## Prerequisites

 - Java's JDK 8 (*not the JRE*), and the `JAVA_HOME` environment variable defined
+- `google-closure-compiler` and `parcel-bundler` installed locally

-`closure-compiler-js` is not supported for now.
+`closure-compiler-js` is not supported because it does not support modules (used for Parcel code-splitting).

 ## Usage